-Compared to Craftsman, Husqvarna’s more compact and gentle curves that you can probably tell is a signature from European designs.
+Compared to Craftsman, Husqvarna’s more compact and gentle curves that you can probably tell a signature from European designs.

-Out of all the riding mowers in this selection, the Z254 has the most power with its dominating 26 horsepower, ran by the American-made Kohler engine; one of the leading brands for engine manufacturers out there!
+Out of all the riding mowers in this selection, the Z254 has the most power with its dominating 26 horsepower, ran by the American-made Kohler engine, one of the leading brands for engine manufacturers out there!

 Besides that admirable feat, Husqvarna has been dabbling with the steering levers usually associated with zero-turn mowers.

-Instead of using a foot pedal or a hand brake, the Z254 makes use of the steering levers as the mower’s (patent-pending) park brake system!
+Instead of using a foot pedal or a hand brake, the Z254 uses the steering levers as the mower’s (patent-pending) park brake system!

 Now, moving onto the essentials of what makes a riding mower exemplary is its grease zerks that you can see featured on Z254’s deck.
 This way, you’ll be able to do maintenance on the deck and blade housing bearings.